POSITIVE BEHAVIOUR MANAGEMENT

 Values and Beliefs

-We have made decisions about preferred ways to respond to and deal with disruptive behaviour.
-These practices are preferred as they fulfil our aims of supporting behaviours that acknowledge and protect mutual rights.
+We have made decisions about preferred ways to respond to and deal with disruptive behaviour, which support, acknowledge and protect mutual rights.

 We seek to develop in students an acceptance of responsibility for their own behaviour especially as it impacts on the rights of others.